jamescooke/blog/content/1910_pytest_git.rst

 <https://docs.pytest.org/en/latest/cache.html#rerunning-only-failures-or-failures-first>`_
 and those test IDs are stored in Pytest's cache.

-To ensure that I started from a clean place, I went to clean out the Pytest cache ``.pytest_cache`` directory.
+To ensure that I started from a clean place, I went to clean out the ``.pytest_cache`` directory.
 But while I was looking at that directory, I had a mild panic - I had completely forgotten to add it to project's ``.gitignore`` file!

-Have I accidentally committed it?!
-Is this why ``pytest --lf`` is being strange?!
+Had I accidentally committed it?!
+Was this why ``pytest --lf`` was being strange?!

 Firstly I was able to reassure myself that I'd not accidentally committed it: